Nüwa: Nüwa Mends the Heavens

-Empress Nuwa
+Empress Nüwa

 Many Chinese know well their Three Sovereigns and Five Emperors, i.e. the early leaders of humanity as well as culture heroes according to the Northern Chinese belief.
 But the lists vary and depend on the sources used.
 One version includes Nüwa as one of the Three Sovereigns, who reigned after Fuxi and before Shennong.

 The myth of the Three Sovereigns sees the three as demigod figures, and the myth is used to stress the importance of an imperial reign.
 The variation between sources stems from China being generally divided before the Qin and Han dynasties, and the version with Fuxi, Shennong, and Nüwa was used to emphasize rule and structure.

 In her matriarchal reign, she battled against a neighboring tribal chief, defeated him, and took him to the peak of a mountain.
 Defeated by a woman, the chief felt ashamed to be alive and banged his head on the heavenly bamboo to kill himself and for revenge.
 His act tore a hole in the sky and made a flood hit the whole world.
 The flood killed all people except Nüwa and her army which was protected by her divinity.
 After that, Nüwa patched the sky with five colored-stones until the flood receded.